Star Fox: Star Fox Guard

 Star Fox Guard was first shown at E3 2014 under the name of Project Guard, and was announced under a final name in a March 2016 Nintendo Direct.
 Guard was released for the Wii U in April 2016, coinciding with the release of Star Fox Zero.
 Developed by Nintendo and PlatinumGames, Guard is a tower defense game where the objective is to switch between different views on security cameras and protect the player's base by shooting enemy robots.
 A physical version of the game came bundled alongside the physical version of Star Fox Zero, and is also available separately as a digital download on the Wii U eShop.

+Fan games

+Shadows of Lylat is a fan game which has been in development since 2003.
+It uses the FreeSpace Open engine.
+A co-op and online multiplayer modes are planned to be included.

+Star Fox: Event Horizon has been in development since 2014.
+It also uses the FreeSpace Open engine.
+The latest playable version was released in September 2022.

 Related games

 Super Smash Bros. series

 Various Star Fox characters and stage themes have appeared in the Super Smash Bros. franchise of fighting games.
-Fox McCloud has appeared in all five as a playable character, and Falco Lombardi was featured in all games since Super Smash Bros.
-Melee as an unlockable character.
+Fox McCloud has appeared in every series entry as a playable character, while Falco Lombardi has been unlockable in all games from Super Smash Bros.
+Melee onward.
 Wolf O'Donnell appears as an unlockable fighter in Super Smash Bros.
 Brawl and Super Smash Bros.
 Ultimate.